 The food should be exhibited in a container not to exceed 18" to allow adequate space for all entries.
 You will be asked to remove items not directly related to the dish such as place mats, flower arrangements, figurines, trays, footed chafing dishes, soup tureens, etc. Baskets or metal containers in which casserole/serving dishes fit exactly will be allowed.
 Non-edible items are not to be used as garnish.
 No serving utensils are needed.
 A microwave is used to heat all food for judging.

 4-H’ers may also participate in the Beef Illustrated Talk Contest.
-No dish is required.
+The state contest will be held at the state livestock show in Gonzales in February.
+There will be additional rules and guidelines for the state contest.
 The contest is open to all 4-H club members.
 There will be three divisions in this contest:

 Awards will be presented at noon or shortly afterwards.
-All dishes will receive ribbons and champions will receive other prizes as well.
+All dishes will receive ribbons and champions will receive other prizes.
 Dishes will not be released until after the awards program.

 The contest is open to all 4-H members in Elementary (4-5 grades), Middle (6-8 grades) and Senior (9-12 grades) Divisions.
 The contest consists of at least 4 separate classes.
 The objective of this contest is to teach 4-H members the importance of healthy food choices.
 At least four classes will be set up with four choices in each class.
 Middle and Senior Division 4-H members will be required to give reasons on one of the classes.
 Types of information to be found in each of the classes include:

 4-H members should look for items low in saturated fat, cholesterol, sugar and sodium.
 They should select items high in dietary fiber, low in calories and high in nutrition value.